Chocolate Nut Clusters Snickerdoodles Almond Butter Cookies Chocolate Almond Butter Candies

 7. Top chocolate candies with 1 tsp of peanut butter per paper cup.

-8. Top with Chocolate and put in freezer for another 10 minutes to set the chocolate.
+8. Top with chocolate and put into the freezer for another 10 minutes to set the chocolate.
 You can keep them stored in the freezer or at room temperature.

 (Recipe adapted from Val Basset’s Kitchen)